ETF Full Form: Exchange Traded Funds - Meaning, Types and Benefits

 To be able to define the tax on an ETF, we need to define the types of income.

-Gains from the transfer of capital assets are regarded as capital gains for income tax purposes.
+Capital Gains: Gains from the transfer of capital assets are regarded as capital gains for income tax purposes.
 A gain made on a sale equals the difference between the purchase price and the sale price.
 Gains on the sale of stock are known as capital gains, and they are realized at the point of sale.
-Capital gains in India are taxed according to your period of holding.
+Capital gains in India are taxed according to the period of holding.

 Since we have defined both income streams, let’s look at how the ETF is taxed in India.